 Plan Your Route

-Plan your route so you can schedule some rest breaks into your journey.
-This will take the stress out of your journey, so you’re free to concentrate on driving.
+Plan your route so you can schedule rest breaks.
+This will take the stress out of your journey so you can concentrate on driving.

 When to Take Extra Care While Driving